justinmc/parse-pdb/README.md

 # parse-pdb
-A simple utility for parsing PDB files into an easily useable JSON format that handles atoms ,residues, and chains.
+A simple utility for parsing PDB files into an easily useable JSON format that handles atoms, residues, and chains.

 ## Getting Started